toliaqat/xenon-wiki/Task-Service-Tutorial.md

 ### 5.2.2 Doing the work
 All of the work of the task service is done in response to PATCH's.
 When our task service receives a PATCH, the handlePatch() method is called.
 Ours looks like the code below.

-1. Note that we respond to the PATCH as soon as we ensure it's valid.
+1. Note that we respond to the PATCH as soon as we ensure it is valid.
 Just like the creation of the task, we respond immediately before doing the work.
 2. Note that all of our work is in the STARTED stage

 ```java